 Still need some help getting started?
 Try these six tips, a summary of my top, most impactful recommendations.

 I wrote a book to help people who seek to reverse and prevent autoimmune conditions.
 I simply couldn’t sit idly by while people continued to suffer.
-I am honored and thrilled to share that Mark Hyman, MD, Functional Medicine pioneer and eleven-time New York Times bestselling author, wrote the foreword.
+I am honored that Mark Hyman, MD, Functional Medicine pioneer and eleven-time New York Times bestselling author, wrote the foreword.

 Take good care!